 GeneCards Summary for PSMD7 Gene

 PSMD7 (Proteasome 26S Subunit, Non-ATPase 7) is a Protein Coding gene.
-Diseases associated with PSMD7 include hereditary renal cell carcinoma.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Diseases associated with PSMD7 include Hereditary Renal Cell Carcinoma.
+Among its related pathways are Cell Cycle Checkpoints and Mitotic Metaphase and Anaphase.
 GO annotations related to this gene include protein homodimerization activity.
 An important paralog of this gene is EIF3FP2.

 UniProtKB/Swiss-Prot for PSMD7 Gene

 Acts as a regulatory subunit of the 26S proteasome which is involved in the ATP-dependent degradation of ubiquitinated proteins.